ontariotech-topics-f25/RLagentsUsingSB/README.md

 ## Agent Demonstrations

-Here are examples of our trained agents in action:
+Here are examples of our agents in action:

 ### Super Mario Bros Agents
 <div align="center">